 Basically, I’m not just working on your case during our face-to-face time, but I am devoting my professional efforts outside of the therapy hour in a way that benefits both your care and my professional development.

 WHAT IS YOUR TRAINING BACKGROUND AND EXPERIENCE?

 My academic tenure was a full-time seven-year experience.
 During my undergraduate studies, I regularly achieved academic honors.
 When I earned my master of arts degree in Counseling Psychology, I graduated at the top of my class.
-I also founded and co-chaired my alma mater’s Gender Equality Committee and pioneered a social justice campaign at my internship site, so I’ve also taken an interest in cultural issues and leadership action as well.
+I also founded and co-chaired my alma mater’s Gender Equality Committee and pioneered a social justice campaign at my internship site, so I’ve also taken an interest in sociocultural issues and leadership.

-After my schooling concluded, I completed my post-graduate training in a community mental health clinic working with underserved populations.
-I also went on to teach several psychology courses to undergraduate and graduate students, training other therapists, conducting additional research, presenting my writing at conferences internationally, and holding a position on the executive board of the Rhode Island Association for Psychoanalytic Psychologies – an official chapter of Division 39 of the American Psychological Association.
+After my schooling concluded, I completed my clinical training for licensure in a community mental health clinic working with underserved populations.
+At the same time, I began teaching several psychology courses to undergraduate and graduate students, training other therapists, conducting additional research, presenting my writing at conferences internationally, and holding a position on the executive board of the Rhode Island Association for Psychoanalytic Psychologies – an official chapter of Division 39 of the American Psychological Association.
 I was later awarded one of the Early Career Scholar Awards by Division 39 (Psychoanalysis) of the American Psychological Association.
 More recently, I joined the Postgraduate Fellowship Program at the Massachusetts Institute for Psychoanalysis.